alexdrymonitis/LiveLily/README.md

 # LiveLily
-Live Sequencing and Live Scoring System Through Live Coding with a Lilypond-like Language
+LiveLily is a live sequencing and live scoring system through live coding with a Lilypond-like language.